DCUBEDcode/dcubed-hugo/content/work/beachside-bargains-case-study.md

 Beachside Bargains already had a good looking logo to work with that allowed us to seamlessly integrate a beachy vibe with bold and vibrant colours.
 As you scroll on both mobile and desktop it transitions the sky from a sunny blue horizon into a beautiful orange sunset, while the logo sets in the background.
 Gorgeous!

-The website is clearly a mobile-first design with the call to actions positioned perfectly near those eager thumbs.
+With it's mobile-first design, the call to actions are positioned perfectly near those eager thumbs.
 A mobile-first responsive design is always going to deliver the best results when scaling the design up to larger devices.

 <div class="double"></div>